WIN

 This is just a start, which is the most important part of communication.
 How we start a conversation has a great impact on how it ends.
 The steps above don't just work for money; they're strategies that can work for any subject.
 Give them a try.

-* This is the second article of two examining a married couple struggling with money stress.
-Take a closer look at Randy and Erin's marriage fights: Marriage & Money Stress: How to Stop Money FightsSign-up for our blog on the right side of this page and be sure not to miss future articles (you can get notified by email or RSS feed).
+This is the second article of two examining a married couple struggling with money stress.
+Take a closer look at Randy and Erin's marriage fights: Marriage & Money Stress: How to Stop Money FightsSign-up for our blog at the bottom of this page and be sure not to miss future articles.